Second Battle of St. Michaels: The British return to Talbot County

 Much of the Talbot County militia was sent home after the repulse of the British attack on St. Michaels on August 10.
 However, the August 13 attack on Queenstown, and rumors that the entire British fleet was planning to sail up the Choptank River, put the county on alert again.
 The Choptank River could be used to attack St. Michaels via a branch of Broad Creek, and the Choptank could also be used to get close to Easton via Treadhaven Creek.
 Militia members were recalled from their homes and prepared for a British invasion of southern Talbot County.

 Brigadier General Benson waited near St. Michaels with 500 to 600 militiamen.
 At 3:00 am on August 26, the British sent 60 barges of troops to Auld's point (also known as Wade's Point) at Bayside.
-The HMS Conflict remained nearby in the bay.
-At the same time, the HMS Highflyer and three schooners were moving toward the St. Michaels River from Eastern Bay.
+HMS Conflict remained nearby in the bay.
+At the same time, HMS Highflyer and three schooners were moving toward the St. Michaels River from Eastern Bay.
 Eleven more barges landed at Hamilton's Point northwest of St. Michaels.
 Locals were informed by the British that more troops would land soon—and if the locals remained in their houses, their property would be safe.
 Around dawn, Benson's videttes observed the British near Auld's point, which is about 6 mi away from St. Michaels.
 Rear Admiral Cockburn landed about 2,100 men with artillery.

 Cockburn's plan was to attack a militia camp he believed was located between St. Michaels and Tilghman Island.
 He marched his men approximately 2 mi to the main Tilghman Island–St. Michaels road, where they split into two forces.
 A force of 300 Royal Marines went with Cockburn southwest toward Tilghman Island.
 A second force, led by Colonel Thomas Sydney Beckwith, totaled to about 1,800 men and moved southeast toward St. Michaels.
 Cockburn hoped to advance past the militia camp and then drive it toward Beckwith.
 He was also looking for a party of deserters known to have taken a barge to the Bayside shore.